perfsonar/docs/release_candidates/4.0rc2/_sources/mca_operation.txt

 Service Status
 ===============

-MCA uses pm2 to monitor various MCA realted services and load-balance incoming requests.
+MCA uses pm2 to monitor various MCA related services and load-balance incoming requests.
 You can see a list of services by ..

 ::